-The creative mood for 2020 reflects the current situation: resourceful, toned-down, and a bit nostalgic.
+The creative mood and design trends for 2020 reflect the current situation: resourceful, toned-down, and a bit nostalgic.
 This year’s design trends manage to be attention-grabbing without being loud.
-They’re refreshingly simple, but memorable, driven by animation and more functional 3D.
+Moreover, they’re refreshingly simple, but memorable, driven by animation and more functional 3D.

 Taking inspiration from one or more of these trends may help businesses or ads stand out among the millions of live videos and talking heads online.

 In 2019, consumer trends showed that the best use of 3D has always been to help people interact with everyday experience, not to escape from it.
-Designers have taken this idea, and produced their own eye-catching 3D elements or animation combined with simple illustrations or photos.
+With this in mind, designers have taken the idea and produced their own eye-catching 3D elements or animation combined with simple illustrations or photos.

-What do you think of these design trends?
+What do you think of the design trends of 2020?
 If using animation for your business seems complicated, don’t worry!
 You don’t need to be an expert at design or animation to make these changes.
 You don’t even need to go through the tedious process of hiring and maintaining a full-time designer, either.

 Check out DotYeti.com as an on-demand design and animation service.
 Use it only when you need it.
 You can engage or cancel, anytime.
 See for yourself how DotYeti.com works!